||Susana Salgado, Ph.D.|

 What is a Psychological Disability?

 A psychological disability does not include an expected or culturally sanctioned response to a particular event, for example, the death of a loved one.
-Please keep in mind that an individual with a diagnosis from the DSM IV-TR does not automatically make someone eligible for the Psychological Disabilities Program.
-Documented impairment in an individual’s life activities is necessary to qualify for the program.
-However, there are exceptions for which we will honor temporary psychological disabilities.
+Please keep in mind that an individual with a diagnosis from the DSM-5 does not automatically make someone eligible for psychological disabilities services.
+Documented impairment in an individual’s life activities is necessary to qualify for services.
 If you believe you qualify, please contact the Psychological Disabilities Program for further assistance.

 Who is Eligible for Services?

 Students with a documented psychological disability can apply to the program.
 Students will be asked to provide verification of their diagnosis prior to receiving accommodations.
 Eligibility for accommodations and services is made by the Psychological Disabilities Program professional staff, consistent with State and Federal law and California Community College policy.
 Program professionals reserve the right to request supplemental information to verify a student’s current functional limitations.
 Please schedule an appointment to obtain further information regarding eligibility for the program and accommodations.

 - The student must provide written verification of his/her psychological disability from a qualified health professional.

 - The student has a functional limitation in the educational setting that can be addressed with DSPS support services.

 How do I enroll in the Psychological Disabilities Program?